dustinpfister/blog_posts/_posts/linux-bash-script-example-raspberry-pi-os-setup.md

 In this post then I will be going over some bash scripts that have to do with a setup script that will automate this process of setting up a new sd card just the way that I like it.
 There is a main setup.sh file that can be called that will run over each part script that preforms some kind of task such as copying over and setting a background image, or backing up and creating a custom bashrc file at the home path.
 However if I do things the way I that they should be done each part script should also work on its own if I just want to do one little thing in this collection of setup scripts.

 <!-- more -->

+## My Raspberry PI OS bash script setup file, and what to know first

+This is a post on the state of a bash script that I use to setup a Raspberry PI OS image on an sd card after imaging it from one of the image options that can be found on the Raspberry PI foundation website.

 ## 1 - The main setup.sh script